Vikit-ai/sdk/docs/autoapi/text_prompt_subtitles_extractor/index.rst

       Generate subtitles from a text prompt

-      Args:
-          text: The text prompt
+      :param text: The text prompt

-      Returns:
-          A list of subtitles generated from the text prompt as a list of pysrt.SubRipItem
+      :returns: A list of subtitles generated from the text prompt as a list of pysrt.SubRipItem